-However, as much as popular music industry has been accused of being a manifestation of a culture industry – increasing the homogenisation and standardisation of the product, advocating uncritical reception of those products (recordings, stars) and maximising profits – it can also been seen elemental in maintaining individual/general dualism [which] has been fundamental not only to cultural practices in capitalist society but also to the theoretical argument about, and analysis of, those cultural practices which has arisen from within capitalist society’ (Stratton 1983: 144).
-If certain kind of popular music and entertainment – defined by Adorno as creating both the passive alienation from society and euphoric sentiments leading to frantic consumerism – can be as increasing the capitalist production or consumption, this is only possible, according to Stratton, with dialectical assertion which opposes the popular music artist to the industry and which among other things reads changes in popular music as attempts to generate new forms’ (144).
-According to this, New Romantics – by adopting new forms of popular music (soul, disco and funk) and angliciing them – were working as individual romantic entrepreneurs in the system. , they uncovered this fundamental paradox of capitalist (music) production and to embrace the best of its worlds: the success promised by the industry and the romantic concept of interrogating the system with the radical and individualistic attitude opposing the supposed homogenisation of the product.
-Therefore, as Cowley argues, New Romantics were working for the principle, that it was fashionable to be on the right again, and ideas that once seemed dangerously subversive acquired a radical chic’ (2000: 25).
+However, as much as the popular music industry has been accused of being a manifestation of a culture industry – increasing the homogenisation and standardisation of the product, advocating an uncritical reception of those products (recordings, stars) and maximising profits – it can also been seen as elemental in maintaining the ‘individual/general dualism [which] has been fundamental not only to cultural practices in capitalist society but also to the theoretical argument about, and analysis of, those cultural practices which has arisen from within capitalist society’ (Stratton 1983: 144).
+If certain kinds of popular music and entertainment – defined by Adorno as creating both the passive alienation from society and euphoric sentiments leading to frantic consumerism – can be shown as increasing the capitalist production or consumption, this is only possible, according to Stratton, with a ‘dialectical assertion which opposes the popular music artist to the industry and which among other things reads changes in popular music as attempts to generate new forms’ (144).
+According to this, the New Romantics – by adopting new forms of popular music (soul, disco and funk) and anglicising them – were working as individual romantic entrepreneurs in the system.
+Further, they uncovered this fundamental paradox of capitalist (music) production and began to embrace the best of both its worlds: the success promised by the industry and the romantic concept of interrogating the system with the radical and individualistic attitude opposing the supposed homogenisation of the product.
+Therefore, as Cowley argues, the New Romantics were working for the principle, that ‘it was fashionable to be on the right again, and ideas that once seemed dangerously subversive acquired a radical chic’ (2000: 25).

-However, exactly which part of Thatcherite values and ideology can be seen resonating with the popular cultural atmosphere of the late 1970s/early 1980s?
-The crucial part of Thatcherite ideology was its economic policies – the idea strengthen the societal mood, in which an individualistic self-starter’ was oppos the state-sponsored post-war model, which was supposed to be seen as an antithesis for wealth-creating and the economic well-being of an individual and a society.
-Ironically, this agenda can be argued creat a paradoxical mutual interdependence of culture industries and neoliberalist tradition.
+However, exactly which part of the Thatcherite values and ideology can be seen as resonating with the popular cultural atmosphere of the late 1970s/early 1980s?
+The crucial part of Thatcherite ideology was its economic policies – the idea of strengthening the societal mood, in which an individualistic ‘self-starter’ was opposed to the state-sponsored post-war model, which was supposed to be seen as an antithesis for wealth-creating and the economic well-being of an individual and a society.
+Ironically, it is this agenda in particular that can be argued to create a paradoxical mutual interdependence of culture industries and neoliberalist tradition.
 For example, this interdependence can be exemplified by the social/cultural historical idea that ‘the paradox of Thatcherism was that it promoted “Victorian values” of moral restraint as it fostered consumer desire’ (Zuberi 2001: 41).

-From this perspective, how much pop product – and its related world of sexual and consumer desire – can be seen as an ultimate free market form, in which perhaps more than in any other capitalist cultural industry, the ideology of a free market, where consumers have, ideally, limitless choice, is taken to an extreme’ (Stratton 1983: 146).
-Therefore, artists such as Martin Fry (ABC) and Boy George (Culture Club) toyed with sentiments of taking care more about sales and royalties and the strength of the dollar than anything else’ (Rimmer 1985: 13), deliberately or punkishly’ courting the Thatcher Zeitgeist and the new spirit of enterprise.
-The more middle-of-the-road new British pop bands – such as Bucks Fizz and Dollar – certainly embraced the new cultural atmosphere in their work and image than arty’ New Pop acts, but slowly certain new business savviness’ to infiltrate British music industry not experienced before.
+From this perspective, how much pop product – and its related world of sexual and consumer desire – can be seen as an ultimate free market form, in which ‘perhaps more than in any other capitalist cultural industry, the ideology of a free market, where consumers have, ideally, limitless choice, is taken to an extreme’ (Stratton 1983: 146).
+Therefore, artists such as Martin Fry (ABC) and Boy George (Culture Club) toyed with sentiments of taking care ‘more about sales and royalties and the strength of the dollar than anything else’ (Rimmer 1985: 13), deliberately or ‘punkishly’ courting the Thatcher Zeitgeist and the new spirit of enterprise.
+The more middle-of-the-road new British pop bands – such as Bucks Fizz and Dollar – certainly embraced the new cultural atmosphere in their work and image than ‘arty’ New Pop acts, but slowly a certain new ‘business savviness’ began to infiltrate British music industry in a manner not experienced before.